 - Mix seed compost with perlite in a four inch clay pot, then add a little water to dampen it.

-- Using a clean knife, remove just a few strong shoots from your dahlia plant, each at about four inches in length.
+- Using a clean knife or your best secateurs, remove just a few strong shoots from your dahlia plant, each at about 4in (10cm) in length.

 - Remove the lower leaves, otherwise they may rot when you pot your cuttings up.